refuel-ai/autolabel/docs/guide/accuracy/chain-of-thought.md

 ## Using Chain Of Thought in Autolabel

-Enabling chain of thought for your task is pretty easy.
+Enabling chain-of-thought prompting for your task is straightforward with Autolabel.
 It works best when provided with a few seed examples with explanations.
 Thus enabling chain of thought requires a few things -

 1. Writing up explanations or generating explanations for your seed examples automatically by using an LLM
 2. Specifying the `explanation_column` in the dataset part of the config.